sonic-net/SONiC/doc/macsec/MACsec_hld.md

 The wpa_supplicant process raise an exception, `*** buffer overflow detected ***: ./wpa_supplicant terminated`, if the number of interface exceed 202 in the testbed.

-- Multiple interfaces to a wpa_supplicant
+- One wpa_supplicant to one interfaces

-In this experiment, each interface was managed by a wpa_supplicant instance.
+In this experiment, each interface was managed by one wpa_supplicant instance.
 The goal of the experiment is to get the memory usage of a wpa_supplicant.

 | Number of interfaces | Total memory usage of all wpa_supplicants (MB) | Memory usage of per wpa_supplicant (MB) |
 | -------------------: | ---------------------------------------------: | --------------------------------------: |